abhishekk-prajapati/abhishekk-prajapati/README.md

 ---

 ## 🧠 About Me
-I am a **Computer Science Engineering student** with a strong interest in
-**Machine Learning, Data Science, and Software Development**.
+I am a **Computer Science Engineering student** at Bharati Vidyapeeth College of Engineering with a strong interest in **Machine Learning, Data Science, and Software Development**.

 I focus on building **practical, real-world projects** that demonstrate:
 - Problem-solving ability